2021 Hungarian Grand Prix: Report

 On the restart, only race leader Hamilton started from the grid on intermediate tyres; the rest of the grid started from the pits having changed to slick tyres.
 Hamilton pitted after the fourth lap, putting the Alpine of Ocon into the lead with Vettel chasing close behind.
 Hamilton made a pit stop for hard tyres on the nineteenth lap, allowing him to undercut Verstappen and Ricciardo when they stopped the following lap.
 Sainz overcut Latifi and Tsunoda, putting him into third behind Ocon and Vettel.
 Verstappen overtook Räikkönen to move up into eleventh place.
 Vettel and Ocon made pit stops for new tyres on the thirty-sixth and thirty-seventh laps, respectively.
 Hamilton fought his way up to fourth, then pitted on the forty-eighth lap, coming out behind Alonso.
 Alonso held him back for twelve laps after the fifty-third lap until the Spaniard locked up and Hamilton passed at the first turn.
 Hamilton overtook the Ferrari of Sainz on the sixty-seventh lap and moved into third.
 Gasly pitted on the sixty-eighth lap for fresh tyres and got the fastest lap on the last lap of the race.
 Ocon won the race from Vettel and Hamilton.

-This was Ocon and Alpine's first victory, the first Grand Prix win for the Enstone team since the 2013 Australian Grand Prix, when they were known as Lotus F1, (Note: Alpine is the fourth incarnation of Team Enstone to win a Formula One World Championship Grand Prix, following Benetton Formula, Renault, and Lotus F1.
+This was Ocon and Alpine's first victory, the first Grand Prix win for Team Enstone since the 2013 Australian Grand Prix, when they were known as Lotus F1, (Note: Alpine is the fourth incarnation of Team Enstone to win a Formula One World Championship Grand Prix, following Benetton Formula, Renault, and Lotus F1.
 This was the fiftieth win for the organisation under any name.) and Ocon's first win in any motor race since the 2015 GP3 Series.
 Ocon credited teammate Alonso for preventing Hamilton from catching him by the end of the race.
 It also marked the first victory for a French driver driving for a French team since Olivier Panis' triumph at the 1996 Monaco Grand Prix driving for the Ligier team as well as the first victory for a French driver driving a French car powered by a French engine since Alain Prost's triumph at the 1983 Austrian Grand Prix driving a Renault car.